 - Specialty Blends

-Often you will hear the term “Single Origin” when discussing coffee.
-Single Origin refers to coffee that grows only in a single region or country.
-For Instance, among Guatemalan Coffees, there are three regions.
+Often you will hear the term “Single Origin” (also known as a varietal) when discussing coffee.
+Single Origin refers to the country where the coffee is grown.
+The name of the country will often be followed by the growing region and sometimes the farm as well.
+For instance, among Guatemalan coffees, there are three regions.
 Coffee from each region is referred to as single origin due to the unique characteristics of each region, despite the fact that it comes from the same country.
 In Guatemala, Lake Atitlan, Antigua, and Hue Hue Tenango, are the three primary growing regions, each producing distinct and unique coffees.

-Check out our profile on Specialty Coffee Advisor for more information about Coffee Regions and Coffee Origins.
+Check out our coffee description pages at Specialty Coffee Advisor.com for more information about Coffee Regions and Coffee Origins.